 Founder and President Emeritus of URI; Former Episcopal Bishop of California

-Bishop Swing is an inspirational speaker and an author, most recently of A Bishop's Quest: Founding a United Religions and The Sacred and the Silly: A Bishop's Playful and Eventful Life.
+Books by Bishop Swing: A Bishop's Quest: Founding a United Religions and The Sacred and the Silly: A Bishop's Playful and Eventful Life.
 Both books are available on Amazon.com; the proceeds of book sales will benefit URI.